-Welcome to a space where your skills are tested in ways that go far beyond the lab or classroom — where tech meets community, creativity, and systems thinking.
+Welcome to a space where your skills are tested in ways that go far beyond the lab or classroom—where tech meets community, creativity, and systems thinking.

 This isn’t charity.
 It’s development.
 It’s problem-solving with context, empathy, and impact in mind.
-It’s a space where your work contributes to local resilience, institutional learning, and inclusive innovation.
+Your work contributes to local resilience, institutional learning, and inclusive innovation.

 While English is the language of instruction, data is the language of scale.
 And code is the language of systems.
 Whether you’re fluent in front-end, back-end, or somewhere in between, your skills give you a head start in turning good intentions into real-world solutions.